What is RPO (Recruitment Process Outsourcing)?

 - Recruiting agencies connect you with candidates

-- RPO consultants help execute your recruitment process
+- RPO service providers help execute your recruitment process

 If your team doesn’t have recruitment expertise, or if they need extra support, RPO is generally the fastest way to fill a vacancy.